 Once you have completed the test you send the recording to the testing company who sends it along to the customer.

-Many of the testing companies ask the customer to review your testing submission.
+Many of the testing websites ask the customer to review your testing submission.
 As a tester you will get rated and future customers can ask for testers above a certain rating score.

 You usually get paid within a few weeks.
 In many cases the customer can reject your test if the quality is poor.
 You will not be paid for rejected tests.